Richasy/Rodel.Downloader/README.md

 <img height="160" src="./assets/logo.png">

-<h1 align="center">AI Downloader</h1>
+<h1 align="center">Rodel Downloader</h1>

-A dedicated downloader for downloading AI model files, which can stably and reliably download your favorite models from Hugging Face and Civitai.
+A dedicated downloader for downloading AI model files, which can stably and reliably download your favorite models from [Hugging Face](https://huggingface.co), [Model Scope](https://www.modelscope.cn) and [Civitai](https://civitai.com).
 It supports both command line and UI, and is currently only available on Windows.

 English · [简体中文](./README.zh-CN.md)